hyperledger-archives/ursa-rfcs/0000-crypto-construct-language.md

 implement all of the features in Bitcoin script but in a little more verbose way.
-Bitcoin script opcodes like OP_CHECKLOCKTIMEVERIFY could be implemented using a sequence of CCL opcodes that read the nLockTime from the Bitcoin transaction and uses `IF-ELES-THEN` to do the same things that OP_CHECKLOCKTIMEVERIFY does.
+Bitcoin script opcodes like OP_CHECKLOCKTIMEVERIFY could be implemented using a sequence of CCL opcodes that read the nLockTime from the Bitcoin transaction and uses `IF-ELSE-FI` to do the same things that OP_CHECKLOCKTIMEVERIFY does.

 In the end, the benefits of a self-describing system like Bitcoin script makes